 What is the process for taking the National Hearing Test?

-- When the charge is approved, you will receive an access code on your computer screen.
-If you gave your email address on the questionnaire, you will also get an email with the access code.
+1. Complete a short questionnaire.
+Once it’s submitted, you will receive an access code on your computer screen.
+If you gave your email address on the questionnaire, you’ll also get an email with the access code.

-- At the end of the test, there will be an automated message giving you the results for each ear.
-Write down those results.
+5. At the end of the test, there will be an automated message giving you the results for each ear.
+Write down your results.

 After taking the telephone test, go to our web page After the Test for more information.
 There are links to professional organizations that list qualified hearing professionals in your area.
 There are also links to information about hearing loss and treatments.